kixxauth/kixx-test-node/README.md

 ```

 ### How it Works
-Each concept you intend to verify with a test should be encapsulated in an `it()` block.
+Each concept you intend to verify with a test should be encapsulated in an `t.it()` block.
 If an error is thrown from within the block (the function passed into `t.it()`) the test will fail.
 If no errors are thrown the test will be considered to have passed.

 The [Node.js assertion module](https://nodejs.org/dist/latest/docs/api/assert.html) works well to test expressions and throw errors, but any assertion library which throws errors on failures will work.
 Here are some alternatives: